Student Health Partners

-Following an integrated, collaborative model, University Health Partners (UHP) unites the components of health and well-being for MSU students including prevention, health promotion, public health, medical services, dental services, and counseling & psychological services.
+Following an integrated, collaborative model, Student Health Partners (SHP) unites the components of health and well-being including prevention, health promotion, public health, medical services, dental services and counseling & psychological services.

-UHP Medical Services, Dental Services and Counseling & Psychological Services are located in the Swingle Building just east of the Strand Union Building.
-The Office of Health Advancement is located in two houses at 1102 and 1106 S. 6th Ave.
-The VOICE Center is located in 370 Strand Union Building (SUB) on the third floor above Leigh Lounge and Avogadros Number.
+SHP Medical Services, Dental Services and Counseling & Psychological Services are located in the Swingle Building east of the Strand Union Building.
+The Office of Health Advancement is located in two houses at 1102 and 1106 South Sixth Ave.
+The VOICE Center is located in 370 Strand Union Building (SUB) on the third floor above Leigh Lounge.

-UHP Medical Services provides primary health care to eligible MSU students and spouses.
-In addition to primary health care, UHP has a clinical laboratory, x-ray, pharmacy, and nutrition services.
-UHP is accredited by the Accreditation Association for Ambulatory Health Care and is a member of the American College Health Association.
-All MSU students who carry seven or more credits are charged the health fee each semester and are eligible for care.
-Students carrying fewer than seven credits and non-student spouses may also receive care if they pay the health fee.
+SHP Medical Services provides primary health care to MSU students.
+In addition to primary health care, Medical Services has a clinical laboratory, x-ray, pharmacy, nutrition and travel health service.
+SHP Medical Services is accredited by the Accreditation Association for Ambulatory Health Care and is a member of the American College Health Association.
+All MSU students who carry seven or more credits and whose classes are on campus are charged the health fee each semester and are eligible for care.
+Students carrying fewer than seven credits may also receive care if they pay the health fee.
 For more information call 406-994-2311.

 All MSU students are required to show proof of current immunizations against the following vaccine-preventable diseases: measles, mumps, and rubella (two doses of each unless born before 1957).
-New students must also complete UHP’s tuberculosis screening form.
-Students identified by the screening process as high risk for tuberculosis must be tested.
-Students will not be permitted to register for classes until the UHP receives verification of immunizations, screening, and (if required) tuberculosis testing.
+New students must also complete the Medical Services Tuberculosis Screening Form.
+Students identified by the screening process as high risk for tuberculosis must be tested for TB.
+Students will not be permitted to register for classes until Medical Services receives verification of immunizations, screening, and (if required) tuberculosis testing.
 For questions or information call 406-994-2311.

-Montana State University students who carry six or more credits are required to carry health insurance.
-Health insurance is available for all MSU students through a university-sponsored health insurance program.
-Students who have adequate health insurance may waive participation in the University plan.
-Students can contact the Insurance Coordinator at 406-994-3199.
+Montana State University students enrolled for six or more credits are required to carry health insurance.
+Health insurance is available for MSU students through our university-sponsored health insurance program.
+Students who have their own health insurance policy may waive participation in the university plan.
+Contact the health insurance coordinator at 406-994-3199 for more information.

 Counseling and Psychological Services